mkontsek/webshot-elasticsearch-down-s3-up/README.md

 ### Tips
 - Webshot is called one-at-a-time for sites since calling a large number of phantomjs instances can and will eat a lot of memory, resulting in, for example, exited Docker containers.
-- Don't do it in NodeJS again, try Ratpack or something...